Hi, I'm Amélie. This is my personal academic website with my

 December 2016 - Back in New Zealand!
 After 4.5 years working overseas, it feels good to be back.
-I am starting a new job as bioplanner for the northern part of the North Islands and discovering a new area of the country is very exciting!
+I am starting my new job and discovering a new area of the country is very exciting!
 And what an area: amazing coastlines and islands indeed, photos to come, check out the Wild Coast page.

 November 2016 - Fairbanks!
-It is very exciting that Veronica Frans is visiting Falk Huettmann's lab and presenting our work on baleen whales in the Falkland Islands at the University of Alaska Fairbanks Institute of Arctic Biology.
+Veronica Frans is visiting Falk Huettmann's lab and presenting our work on baleen whales in the Falkland Islands at the University of Alaska Fairbanks Institute of Arctic Biology.

-marine management areas) is part of the next stage of MSP.
-I designed its format to be more appealing to stakeholders and politicians and drive consultation and decision.
+management areas) is part of the next stage of MSP.
+I designed its format to be more appealing to stakeholders and politicians to drive consultation and decision.
 It is under

 review and should go for stakeholder and public consultation early next year.